 Applications will only be considered from those individuals with a proven 2 year connection to the City of Westminster either by living or being schooled there.

-The funding is for education at primary or secondary level.
+Most funding is for education at primary or secondary level.
 Tertiary Education (university courses or other training after A’ Level’s) is not currently supported.
-Exception – see Music below
+Exception – see Music and Equipment Grants below

 Grants can be for music lessons, equipment such as laptops and uniforms.
 It is also possible to apply for a bursary towards the cost of school fees.